adplabs/unicorn/README.md

 The code snippets in this document can be directly run in the Shell.
 A REST API, in the module Rhino, is also provided to non-Scala users.

-For analytics, Unicorn data can be exposed as RDDs in Spark.
+For analytics, Unicorn data can be exported as RDDs in Spark.
 These RDDs can also converted to DataFrames or Datasets, which support SQL queries.
 Unicorn graphs can by analyzed by Spark GraphX too.